 As one might expect, the two varieties have quite a difference in price, as you can see here:

-And before you ask, yes, you’re able to purchase these brand-new, three-park passes over the phone by calling Universal’s Guest Contact Center.
+Unlike with upgrading, you are able to purchase these brand-new, three-park passes over the phone by calling Universal’s Guest Contact Center, or by going online.

 Changes in previous annual passholder benefits